valkey-io/valkey-doc/topics/hashes.md

 [`HSETEX`](hsetex.md) allows setting multiple hash fields and values while also associate an expiration time with each field.

-[`HGETEX`](hgetex.md) allows fetching multiple hash fields values while also mutate their expiration time.
+[`HGETEX`](hgetex.md) allows fetching multiple hash fields values while also mutating their expiration time.

-Note that commands that some commands which override hash fields (e.g. `HSET` and `HMSET`) will cause a hash field associated expiration time to be removed and the field will be "persisted".
+Note that some commands which override hash fields (e.g. `HSET` and `HMSET`) will cause a hash field associated expiration time to be removed and the field will be "persisted".
 The `HSETEX`(hsetex.md) command has a special flag `KEEPTTL` which allows overriding hash fields without mutating their expiration time.

 ## Performance